coderofsalvation/coderofsalvation.github.io/_posts/2014-07-20-about-leon-van-kammen.md

 * Platform: Windows, Linux, BSD, Sun Solaris, and a bit of mac.
 * Favourite Tech: coffeescript, nodejs, docker, bash
 * IT wizkid, worked for companies as a freelancer and employee.
+* Favourite quote: "lean and mean is the 'good enough'-sweetspot"

+# Contact me

+I'm happy to receive mail, so you can contact me at info@leon.vankammen.eu for business- or techrelated topics.

-# Hire me (not)
+# Hire me

-Strangely enough, I\'m no longer taking on programming projects.
+I'm available for consulting thru skype or google hangout.
 My goal is to enjoy life and protect my freetime with friends.
-However I\'m available for consulting thru skype or google hangout.
+I'm no longer taking on programming projects, since my solo-projects are my current focus atm.

 # Favourite books

-'psychology of computer programming' (Gerald M. Weinberg) 'getting real' (37 signals)
+* 'psychology of computer programming' (Gerald M. Weinberg)
+* 'getting real' (37 signals)
-'the mythical man month' (Fred Brooks)
+* 'the mythical man month' (Fred Brooks)
-'Yoga Sutras' (Patanjali)
+* 'Yoga Sutras' (Patanjali)

 # Vision on software development

-There are 2 ways of making software: the correct way, and the incorrect way, and both of them are wrong.
+Inmho there are 2 ways of making software: the correct way, and the incorrect way, and both of them are wrong.
 In the end it boils down to transparency, playfullness, non-attachment to code or design, KISS (KeepItSimpleStupid), and keeping iterations real by using MoSCoW.
+I have met and followed many engineers, architects and hobbyist developers.
+My conclusion is that many things can be done in many ways: with/without planning, with/without fancy methodology XYZ.
-My favourite model is the 'Chaos model' since its one of the few models which promotes non-linear progress.
+In the end my favourite model is the 'Chaos model' since its one of the few models which promotes non-linear progress.

 # Real-world achievements

 In the past I was responsible for setting up an physical office for a developerteam.
 In parallel I was setting up a cloud office (private chat/issuetracker/pastesystem/GIT infrastructure/server infrastructure/continues deployment, testing and documentation).

 I was also responsible for interviewing and hiring back- and frontend developers, architect of software projects, reviewing of code, license-compatibility research, devops, lead programmer of REST- and/or API integrations.

 # Cloud environments